NicolasHug/nicolashug.github.io/_posts/2017-06-16-matrix_facto_3.md

 Notice how in this algorithm, the different factors in $p_u$ (and $q_i$) are all updated at the same time.
-Funk's original algorithm was a bit different: he actually trained the first factor, then the second, then the third, etc. This gave his algorithm a more SVDesque falvor.
+Funk's original algorithm was a bit different: he actually trained the first factor, then the second, then the third, etc. This gave his algorithm a more SVDesque flavor.
 A nice discussion about this can be found in [Aggarwal](http://charuaggarwal.net/)'s Textbook on recommender systems.